Sun mirrors lighten winter gloom in deep Norwegian valley

 Steinar Bergsland, mayor of the area including Rjukan, said he hoped the mirrors would attract visitors.
 "And people get happy from seeing the sun," he said.

 Rjukan nestles in a deep valley in the shadow of Gaustatoppen, a 1,883-metre high mountain that hosts a ski resort.
-The mirrors are on a ridge at 742 meters, about 450 meters above the town center.
+The mirrors are on a ridge at 742 metres, about 450 metres above the town centre.

 A few people in Rjukan are against the mirrors, reckoning they are an expensive gimmick.